Fall 2023

-SILEx course must be taken in the first or second semester
+Take a SILEx course in either your first or second term.

 * Students who place out of Writ-1030 after writing the Writ Assessment must either take Comm-3073 in their first semester or another elective.
 The Writ Assessment does not count as a course.